Best guitar picks 2024: Get to grips with your playing with our top choice plectrums

 -

 The celluloid Fender Wavelength 351 is an all-time classic.
-It’s instantly recognizable having been around for years and the shape is exactly what comes to mind when you think of a guitar pick.
-The Fender Wavelength is essentially a classic 351 pick with a slight twist – it’s got an embossed grip pattern on one side.
+It’s instantly recognizable, having been around for years, and the shape is exactly what comes to mind when you think of a guitar pick.
+The Fender Wavelength is essentially a classic 351 pick with a slight twist – it’s got an embossed grip pattern on both sides.
 This makes it perfect for gigging and recording sessions as you’re less likely to drop it.

 The material offers a fairly bright tone without being cutting, and it glides over the strings nicely.
-The rigidity of it may appeal to heavy strummers or if you choose a heavy or extra heavy thickness, then you’ve got a perfect pick for bass playing.
+There are four different thicknesses on offer, from thin to very heavy.
+The rigidity of the heavy picks will appeal to lofty strummers, or if you choose the extra heavy thickness then you’ve got a perfect pick for bass playing.
+However, the tip is quite rounded, therefore speedy technical players may prefer one with a more pointed tip to blast out those tremolo-picking runs.

 Best Guitar Picks: D’Addario Casein Wide 346